ViharDevalla/minikube-training/README.md

 # Miscelleneous Bugs and Fixes
 - **Docker Context Matters** : Remember to connect Minikube to docker daemon i.e. `eval $(minikube -p minikube docker-env)` **before** building the image as MiniKube only gets context and cannot access the registry details set before the `eval`.
 - **MiniKube IP** is not accessible from the host machine.
 This can be fixed by adding the IP to the /etc/hosts file
 - **Ingress IP** is not accessible from the host machine.
-One possible error is Ingress Controller Failing **Fix** : https://stackoverflow.com/questions/69932480/minikube-ingress-stuck-in-scheduled-for-sync
+One possible error is Ingress Controller Failing (due to it not being availabe or active). **Possible Fix** : [Stack Overflow Link](https://stackoverflow.com/questions/69932480/minikube-ingress-stuck-in-scheduled-for-sync)